lucas-burdell/lucasburdell-blog/README.md

 # lucas-burdell.github.io

-A website/blog created using Jekyll and Bootstrap.
+A website/blog created using React and TypeScript.